sethjeffery/videojs-remember/README.md

 Type: `string`

 #### playlist
-Desc: Wether or not the current videojs player is handling a playlist (video videojs-playlist)
+Desc: Whether or not the current videojs player is handling a playlist (via videojs-playlist)
 Type: `boolean`

 ### IFRAME postMessage